lowercase-app/learn/docs/README.md

 ---
 home: false
 sidebarDepth: 3
-description: "Learn how to easily create, edit, and share note documents."
+description: "Learn how to easily create, edit, and share note documents.
+Log in, write it down, and keep going!"
 image: /add-new-document.png
 ---